 Standards for Proposals

-The proposal should explain clearly how the conference to be financed will benefit (a) specific course(s) at Loyola and why the funding should come from the Center for the Humanities rather than other sources in the University and it should include general information on the program, the host institution or organization.
+The proposal should explain clearly how the conference to be financed will benefit (a) specific course(s) at Loyola and why the funding should come from the Center for the Humanities rather than other sources in the University; it should also include general information on the program, the host institution or organization.